 Gianmarco’s also has a connected retail wine store with a couple of hundred wines and some seating.
 Gianmarco’s will open the bottle you just bought at retail price without charge.
 That means that if you usually look for wines below, say $50 (usually that’s $17 retail), you can treat yourself to a $50 wine instead (usually $150 in a restaurant).
 Of course, you may never be satisfied again, but you will, I assure you, leave Gianmarco’s happy.

-I’ve been thinking about Gianmarco’s a lot lately because they announce their evening take-out menu on Facebook.
+I’ve been thinking about Gianmarco’s a lot lately because they announced their evening take-out menu on Facebook.
 Every day I read about braised lamb shank over spinach pappardelle and roasted vegetables and seared snapper over parmesan risotto with crawfish gumbo, and I yearn to be back in a busy, friendly restaurant enjoying great food, wine, and company.
 Ah!
 Normal life!

-I look forward to getting back to Gianmarco’s once this is over.
+I look forward to getting back to Gianmarco’s once this COVID business is over.
 I hope everyone down there supports them during the crisis.
 Get a meal from Gianmarco’s — maybe the lamb shank if it’s on offer.
 You’ll be happy.

 And while you’re at it, click “follow” on our front page to receive blog posts in your email box.
 Or bookmark us and check in from time to time.
 If you’re planning a trip, you can “Search” the name of the destination city, state, or country for good restaurants (in Europe, often close to sites, like the Louvre or the Van Gogh Museum, that you’ll want to visit in any event).
 Comments, questions, and suggestions of places to eat or stories to cover are very welcome.
 And check out our Instagram page, johntannerbbq.